Quertyy/mint-snipe/README.md

 ## Mint sniper
 _Having issues?
 Contact Querty#0001 on Discord_

-This tool was built on top of the [mev rust template](https://github.com/degatchi/mev-template-rs) of Degatchi.
+This tool was built on top of the [mev rust template](https://github.com/degatchi/mev-template-rs) designed by Degatchi.
 ### Installation

 ##### Requirements